ci-group/revolve2/docs/source/physical_robot_core_setup/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Hardware setup for a V2 Robot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+* **To power on the device**, the user must press the power-on switch.
+When the switch is pressed, the LED will blink three times.
+After the blinking period, the LED will flash multiple times.
+The user should release the power switch before the flashing stops.
+If the button is released after the flashing has finished, nothing will happen.
+Note: The device can only be turned on if the battery has sufficient capacity.
+* **To turn off the device**, follow the same procedure: press and hold the button while the LED blinks, and release it while the LED is flashing.

-For instructions on  how to set up the hardware of a V2 core, refer to `<https://github.com/ci-group/robohat>`_.
+For more instructions on  how to set up the hardware of a V2 core, refer to `<https://github.com/ci-group/robohat>`_.

 **Important:** For the V2 to work properly the `config.txt` on the RPi has to be changed.
 The following file contains the correct config content: `<https://github.com/ci-group/robohat/blob/main/config.txt>`_.